oren/cookbook-strength-athletes/README.md

 **Ingredients:**

-* Greek Yogurt, milk, salt, taro, goji berries (date or dried fig works as well) (The taro will make it more creamy)
+* Greek Yogurt, milk, salt, taro, goji berries.
+Date or dried fig works as well.

+(The taro will make it more creamy)

 **How to make it:**